olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 date: 2024-01-21
 ---

-Ahoy future podcast guest
+Ahoy podcast guest!

-I don't know about you, but I'm a learning-believer.
+I don't know about you, but I believe in learning.
 I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
 More specifically:

 ## Personalized Skill-Building Techniques

-The question "what is Personalized Skill-Building Techniques?" is best answered with another question:
+"What!
+Personalized skill-building techniques?" you may ask.
+Well let me ask you this back:

 Could YOUR skill-building fit your personality type better?

-I'd consider it a personal favor if you'd spend the x-x minutes to take this personality type test.
-Because my experience is that would make our conversation THAT more specific and thus THAT more useful to our audience.
+If you take this personality type test, our audience will find our conversation THAT more useful.
+Because I've seen the test make conversations more specific and thus we can dive deeper down.
+And come up with some experiments to see if YOUR skill-building could fit your personality type better.

 []()
 ## Personality Type and Learning Style